sematext/docs/docs/agents/index.md

   - [Sematext Infra & App Agent](spm-client) (aka SPM Client or SPM Monitor).
 The Infra Agent collects OS & Network metrics.
+    It also collects information about processes and infrastructure inventory.
     The App Agent collects application metrics.
 The App Agent can run in [embedded](spm-monitor-javaagent)
     (aka Java agent-based, aka in-process) or